Find the latest news for Federated States of Micronesia

 Our relationship with the Federated States of Micronesia

-The Federated States of Micronesia (FSM) comprises the four states of Pohnpei, Chuuk, Yap and Kosrae, each of which speak distinct Micronesian languages and are culturally distinct.
-The country spans over 600 islands stretching across the Pacific to the north of Papua New Guinea.
+The Federated States of Micronesia (FSM) is made up of four states—Pohnpei, Chuuk, Yap, and Kosrae—each with its own distinct Micronesian language.
+The country spans more than 600 islands across the northern Pacific, situated north of Papua New Guinea.

-It is an independent nation in Free Association with the United States, which first came into force in 1986.
-New Zealand and FSM commenced diplomatic relations in 1988.
-FSM is responsible for its own domestic and foreign policy affairs, while the US retains obligations for defence and security.
+FSM is an independent nation in free association with the United States, a status established in 1986.
+New Zealand and FSM formalised diplomatic relations in 1988.
+FSM manages its own domestic and foreign affairs, while the United States retains responsibility for defence and security.

-New Zealand’s relationship with FSM is based on common interests in Pacific issues such as climate change, sustainable fisheries management, and regional security.
-We are both members of the Pacific Islands Forum (PIF) and the Council of Regional Organisations of the Pacific (CROP) agencies such as the Secretariat of the Pacific Regional Environment Programme (SPREP).
+New Zealand’s relationship with FSM is built on shared interests in key Pacific issues, including climate change, sustainable fisheries management, and regional security.
+Both countries are active members of the Pacific Islands Forum (PIF) and participate in regional organisations such as the Secretariat of the Pacific Regional Environment Programme (SPREP) and the Pacific Community (SPC).

 Development cooperation and sustainability